 Flowers and Plants

 If you guessed that Valentine’s Day or Mother’s Day topped the flower industry’s largest sales days, you’d be mistaken.
-The winter holidays — including both Christmas and Hanukkah — account for just under a third of all flower sales throughout the year, Forbes reported last year.
+The winter holidays — including Christmas and Hanukkah — account for the largest percentage of all holiday flower sales, at 30%, or about $2.28 billion.
+This time of year also sees around a quarter of all cut flowers sold in the year.
+The most popular Christmas plant is the poinsettia, which costs around $2.11 per plant for producers.

 Non-Gift Purchases for Self and Family